This is an article I wrote that was published in Huffington Post yesterday. It addresses the reason “Why women cheat on their husbands.”

 Since the demise of my marriage had nothing to do with either me being a cheater or me being the victim of a cheater, I couldn’t relate to being on either side.
 What I can say is that it made me wonder, ‘Who cheats more?
 Women or men?’

 I got a pretty strong answer just a couple of days ago.
-It begins with Cyber Dust.
+It begins with Dust.
 Heard of it?
-Cyber Dust, which is partially owned by Mark Cuban is a new social media app for business networking, friendships, sports news, flirting, and just having fun.
+Dust, which is partially owned by Mark Cuban is a new social media app for business networking, friendships, sports news, flirting, and just having fun.
 You can send and receive text messages and photos that disappear shortly after you send them.
 I am having so much fun on there, and have met many, many, interesting, wonderful people.

-There is a popular account on Cyber Dust called “Cyber Confessions” where users can anonymously confess without anyone knowing their secrets.
+There is a popular account on Dust called “Cyber Confessions” where users can anonymously confess without anyone knowing their secrets.
 The beauty of it is that the confession then disappears in 30 seconds.

 Cyber Confessions also conducts surveys.
 One in particular asked users to anonymously answer yes or no to the question, “Have you cheated on your significant other in the past year?
 Kissing counts.”
 The results from the 178 women and 649 men who participated: 24 percent of the men answered “yes,” while 42 percent of women answered “yes.”